 - Build advanced cooking and leadership skills over time

 Culinary school can still be helpful for foundational techniques and networking, but it is not required.
+Experience is often more important than formal education in professional kitchens.

 Requirements to Become a Chef